-The Cybersecurity & Infrastructure Security Agency (CISA) and Federal Bureau of Investigation (FBI) confirmed this week that DarkSide is responsible for the Colonial Pipeline attack.
+The Cybersecurity & Infrastructure Security Agency (CISA) and Federal Bureau of Investigation (FBI) confirmed this week that DarkSide, a ransomware as a service organization, is responsible for the Colonial Pipeline attack.
 As of May 12, the cyberattack caused the Colonial Pipeline to shut down, causing gas shortages affecting 45% of the fuel consumed on the East Coast.
 As of Tuesday, governors in North Carolina, Georgia, and Virginia declared states of emergency and took steps to relax fuel transport rules to ease the price increases at gas stations.
 The pipeline has resumed operations, but it will take several days for gas to reach its final destination to return to normal operations.

 DarkSide operates as a RaaS organization servicing multiple clusters of sub-operators that it calls affiliates.
 These affiliates benefit from ready-to-use ransomware tools that enable them to carry out more attacks and increase the number of successful ransomware payouts.

 The cyberattacks carried out by DarkSide all follow relatively the same playbook of tools and tactics as other ransomware groups.
 Through our hundreds of incident response engagements, we were able to view how the DarkSide works by exfiltrating data, moving laterally, and deploying ransomware.
 The attackers focus on encrypting ESXi servers, a type-1 hypervisor developed by VMware.
 A hypervisor is a software that runs and manages virtual machines (VMs).
 Other ransomware groups have encrypted VMs in the past but are encrypting them at the operating system level — the same way that a regular Windows laptop or server would be encrypted.
 The DarkSide cyberattacks take the encryption a step further to the ESXi servers, which render the VMs unusable or unbootable.